mgeier/sphinx-last-updated-by-git/README.rst

       These patterns are checked on both source files and dependencies and are treated the same way as Sphinx's exclude_patterns_.

+    * Individual commits can be excluded from the last updated date calculation by passing a list of commit hashes to the configuration option ``git_exclude_commits``.

 Caveats
     * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" commit for a long-unchanged file